ibm-cloud-docs/ContinuousDelivery/tekton_deploy_var.md

 ## Learn more about Tekton delivery pipelines
 {: #tekton_learn_more}

-To learn more about Tekton and {{site.data.keyword.contdelivery_short}}, see [Tekton: A Modern Approach to Continuous Delivery](https://www.ibm.com/cloud/blog/tekton-a-modern-approach-to-continuous-delivery){: external} or take the following tutorial: [Develop a Kubernetes app by using Tekton delivery pipelines](https://www.ibm.com/cloud/architecture/tutorials/develop-kubernetes-app-using-tekton-delivery-pipelines){: external}.
+To learn more about Tekton and {{site.data.keyword.contdelivery_short}}, see [Tekton: A Modern Approach to Continuous Delivery](https://www.ibm.com/cloud/blog/tekton-a-modern-approach-to-continuous-delivery){: external}.